 is_async

-flag to be true:In browsers, the default for is_async
+flag to be true:In browsers, the is_async

-is
+parameter is

 XMLHttpRequest.prototype.open = function(method, url, is_async) {

-this.is_async = is_async
+this.is_async = is_async;

 this.method = method;